What is Chromium 6?

 California adopted a new drinking water standard of 10 ppb for Chromium 6 in July 2014.
 On May 31, 2017, the Superior Court of Sacramento County issued a judgment invalidating the Chromium 6 maximum contaminant level (MCL) for drinking water.
 The court's primary reason for finding the MCL invalid is that the California Department of Public Health (which was responsible for the drinking water program before it was transferred to the State Water Board) failed to comply with one of the requirements in the Safe Drinking Water Act for adopting an MCL.
 In particular, the department "failed to properly consider the economic feasibility of complying with the MCL."
 The court also ordered the State Water Board to adopt a new MCL for Chromium 6.

-The State Water Board declined to appeal the court’s ruling.
-Therefore, there is currently no standard specifically for Chromium 6 while the State establishes a new standard.
+The change became effective with the Office of Administrative Law filing the change with the Secretary of State, on September 11, 2017.
+Thus, as of September 11, 2017, the maximum contaminant level for Chromium 6 is no longer in effect while the State establishes a new standard.
 In the interim, Chromium 6 will be regulated under the total Chromium MCL of 50 ppb.
 The new Chromium 6 MCL could take up to 2 years to set.

 What We've Done to Address Chromium 6

-The District has been, and continues to be, very proactive in the treatment of Chromium 6
+The District has been, and continues to be, very proactive regarding Chromium 6

-- We conducted a successful pilot treatment project with grant funding by the Water Research Foundation from April to August 2013 – Read complete report published in September of 2014.
+- We conducted a successful pilot treatment project using strong-base anion exchange with grant funding by the Water Research Foundation from April to August 2013 – Read complete report published in September of 2014.

 What We're Currently Doing

-Design and installation of a new treatment facility to treat water from Seascape, Bonita and San Andreas wells is placed on hold until the new MCL is established by the State.
-The District can then identify which wells will require treatment, and which treatment alternative will be able to meet the new standard.
+Design and installation of a permanent, centralized treatment facility to treat water from Seascape, Bonita and San Andreas wells is placed on hold until the new MCL is established by the State.
+The District can then identify which wells will require treatment, if any, and which treatment alternative will be able to meet the new standard.